Johnlouiee/Portfolio/README.md

 ## 🙏 Acknowledgments

 - React community for excellent documentation
-- Flask team for the lightweight framework
+- Express.js team for the lightweight framework
 - All open-source contributors